takumaw/proxy_helper/README.md

     -s      Generate Bourne shell commands on stdout.
 This is the default if SHELL does not end with "csh".

-The `proxy_helper` utility reads the proxy configuration from the System Preferences, and prints a one-liner shell script defining `*_proxy` environment variables including:
+The `proxy_helper` utility reads the proxy configuration from the System Preferences, and prints a one-liner shell script defining `*_proxy` environment variables.

   * `http_proxy` - Generated from the "Web Proxy Server".
   * `https_proxy` - Generated from the "Secure Web Proxy Server".